20 Rules Of Dating A Single Dad

 One of the most crucial tips for dating a single dad is that you have to learn to become his support system rather than an added responsibility to his already overflowing charter of duties.
 Try to help where you can and understand when he needs you to.
 Be the rock that has been missing from his life all this while.

 There is bound to be a fair share of emotional baggage in life if he is raising his kids alone.
 A relationship that he was invested in didn’t work out.
 Perhaps, there was an ugly divorce involved.
 Or he dealt with cheating or toxicity in his past relationship.
 Maybe he lost his spouse and a part of him is still grieving that loss.
+When you are dating a divorced dad or a widower who is also a single father, you have to accept the fact that there is a painful part of his past that he may not like to revisit often.

-So yes, you need patience when dating a single dad.
-Lots and lots of it.
+Don’t misunderstand his silence for a lack of intimacy, he might just be repressing memories he does not want to revisit at any cost.
 Don’t be upset when he talks about his ex, he shared a life with this person and had children with them.
-One of the biggest tips for dating a single dad is to not judge him when he talks about his ex or when he finds it difficult to let go of that life.
+One of the biggest tips for dating a single dad is to not judge him when he talks about his ex or when he finds it difficult to let go of that part of his life.

 3. Be prepared to deal with his ex

-When you weigh the pros and cons of dating a single dad, the “ex” factor definitely stands out as a thorn in the side.
-If his kids’ mother is in the picture, you have to be prepared to deal with her presence in your and your partner’s life too.
+One of the most crucial aspects of learning how to date a single dad is to make peace with the “ex” factor.
+If his kids’ mother is in the picture, you have to be prepared to deal with her presence in your partner’s life too.
 They may communicate constantly or even meet or get together as a family.
+There may even be instances where she calls while you are in the middle of a romantic date and he’ll have to take the call.

 5. Don’t pressure him for commitment

+With nearly half his life behind him and the responsibility of children on his shoulders, it is highly unlikely that he made the decision of dating as a single dad lightly or just to fool around or have flings.
+In all probability, he wants a long-term relationship.
 Be that as it may, you should not pressure him to commit.
 Understand that he has to strike a tricky balance between his home and love life, and one wrong step can prove detrimental to the future of your relationship.
-Let him do this at his own pace, or you may just make him uncomfortable with your demands for commitment.
+Let him do this at his own pace.

 6. Know when to meet his kids